viga-del/Infosys_FreightQuote_AI/README.md

 This project was built as part of the **Infosys Springboard Internship — Batch 1**.
 💐 Thanks to our mentor, **MOHAMEDSIPLI M**, for guidance and feedback throughout development.

-⭐ *If this project helped you, consider giving it a star!* ⭐

 </div>